- Your Government

 The sirens can also be activated for;

-- The 8 warning sirens covering Inver Grove Heights are activated through the Dakota Communications Center (DCC).
+The 8 warning sirens covering Inver Grove Heights are activated through the Dakota 911.

 The outdoor warning sirens are designed to warn people outdoors to seek shelter and gather additional information through TV or radio for emergency information.